chellej80/Embarr-Equestrian-Donations/README.md

 As logged in website user, I can:

-1. Log in as a user.
+1. Register/Log in as a user.
-2. Submit a review of a service.
+2. View a catalog of horses that need donations for their care.
+3. Select a horse to donate to and submit an online payment.
+4. Search for and read blog posts.
+5. Comment on blog posts.
-3. Edit/Delete my previous reviews.
+6. Edit/Delete my previous blog comments.
-4. Manage my profile by updating my details.
+7. Manage my profile by updating my details.
+8. Sign up for the monthly newsletter
-5. Logout from the website.
+9. Logout from the website.

 As a website superuser, I can:

-1. Create and publish a new Service Post.
+1. Add/ delete horses to/from the catalog & update their details.
+2. Create/ update/delete blog posts
-2. Create draft service posts that can be reviewed and published at a later date.
+2. Create draft blog posts that can be reviewed and published at a later date.
 3. Create a new user.
-4. Delete user and reviews.
+4. Delete user and comment.
-5. Approve user's reviews.
+5. Approve user's comments.

 ## Agile Methodology

 This project was managed using the Agile method.
-All user stories were captured and updated using Githubs Project functionality and can be reviewed [here](https://github.com/).
+All user stories were captured and updated using Githubs Project functionality and can be reviewed [here](https://github.com/users/chellej80/projects/8).
-A list of the issues captured and progressed can be viewed [here]
+A list of the issues captured and progressed can be viewed [here](https://github.com/users/chellej80/projects/8/views/1)

 ## Database Entity Diagram